alephnaughtpix/deadjournal/_posts/2020/03/2020-03-20-last-orders.md

 The Pubs have to shut down.
 Tonight.
 Officially.
 The Police are going to check this and everything.

 I knew this was going to happening for some time.
 As usual, the Scottish Government were warning about this for the past couple of weeks, way before Westminster did.
-And, as usual, the Gammons on social media were shreiking that First Minister Sturgeon was doing this way ahead of Hay Hair Boris PM, blah blah, getting uppity.
+And, as usual, the Gammons on social media were shrieking that First Minister Sturgeon was doing this way ahead of Hay Hair Boris PM, blah blah, getting uppity.
 Who would I rather trust?
 Hmmm...

 I trusted the First Minister, and my local pub.